Polybotumian/Polybotumian/README.md

 - I'm a 4th year computer engineering student.

--  I'm currently learning as much as I get.
+-  I'm currently learning as much as I can.

 - I’m looking to collaborate on any interesting projects.